yesil/mas/io-actions/README.md

 - `aio app test && aio app deploy` to test, build and deploy all actions on Runtime and static files to CDN
 - `aio app undeploy` to undeploy the app

+If you need to force re-deploy:
+- `aio app deploy --force-deploy --no-publish`
+To deploy specific action
+- `aio app deploy -a ost-products-read`

 ## Config